 - After tackling each section, you may want to simulate the entire test process by taking all five, 35-minute sessions in one sitting.
 Three and a half hours is a long stretch of testing time.
 Practicing will ensure you are ready on test day.

 - Remind yourself that you do not need a perfect score.
 You can get several questions wrong and still do well on the multiple-choice exam.
-This ultimate guide will help you understand what goes into scoring the LSAT.

 - There is no penalty for a wrong answer, so make sure you do not leave any questions blank.
 Even if you are not sure, at least make an educated guess.